robinrodricks/FluentFTP/README.md

   - [FTP command logging](#faq_log) using `TraceListeners` (passwords omitted) to [trace](#faq_trace) or [log output](#faq_logfile) to a file
   - SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)
 - **Asynchronous support:**
   - Synchronous and asynchronous methods using `async`/`await` for all operations
   - Asynchronous methods for .NET 4.0 and below using `IAsyncResult` pattern (Begin*/End*)
+  - All asynchronous methods can be cancelled midway by passing a `CancellationToken`
+  - All asynchronous methods honor the `ReadTimeout` and automatically cancel themselves if timed out
   - Improves thread safety by cloning the FTP control connection for file transfers (optional)
   - Implements its own internal locking in an effort to keep transactions synchronized
 - **Extensible:**